czyczk/ZzzzStorage/ReadMe.txt

 Wrote some words in it.
+This is modified in branch "Master".